 If you have a Smartphone you can take part following these easy steps

-- Download the app which is available free in both IOS and Android.
+- Download the app which Kent Wildlife Trust developed.
+It was built by Natural Apptitude and is powered by the data collection platform Coreo.
+It is available free for both IOS and Android.

 - Create an account to sign up, and if you live in Kent, Essex, Somerset or Gwent your splatometer will be posted to you, otherwise, you will receive a downloadable grid to print.

 if you live outside the four listed counties and do not have access to a printer please get in touch with firstname.lastname@example.org

 - Start surveying on any journey you make in a vehicle between 1st June to 31st August.

 - The more essential journeys you conduct the survey on the better - and counts of zero bugs are just as important to submit!